energimolnet/energimolnet-ng/README.md

 + `get(modelId)`
 + `get(meterId, granularity, periods)`
 + `save(model)`
++ `forAccount(accountId)`

-The returned objects from all these methods are [promises](https://docs.angularjs.org/api/ng/service/$q).
+The returned objects from the first four methods are [promises](https://docs.angularjs.org/api/ng/service/$q).
 The promises either resolve to the requested object (when a *single object* is requested), or to an object of the following structure (when a *list of objects* is requested):

 ```
 {